 Estimated reading time: 3 minutes

-Now that the government has launched their consultation paper on increasing flexibility within the NHS Pension Scheme, some NHS trusts are taking action to shore up the workforce to try and stave off the worst of the winter crisis.
+Now that the government has launched its consultation paper on increasing flexibility within the NHS Pension Scheme, some NHS trusts are taking action to shore up the workforce to try and stave off the worst of the winter crisis.

 The proposals announced on 11 September 2019, would allow NHS staff, from 6 April 2020, to limit pension accrual in increments of 10% and enable employers to recycle their unused pension contributions back into the individual’s salary.

 Some NHS trusts are offering staff the ability to opt out of the NHS Pension Scheme and receive some or all of the employer contribution as additional salary.
 Members would also benefit from not having to make the member contributions to the NHS Pension Scheme which can rise to 14.5% of salary for the highest paid staff.
 This, together with an employer pension contribution of up to 20.38% of salary, can look like a valuable alternative to pension savings in the NHS Pension Scheme, without many of the tax issues associated with the pensions Tapered Annual Allowance and the Lifetime Allowance.

 There are however a number of issues with opting out of the NHS Pension Scheme, which doctors, senior consultants and all NHS staff should consider before making their decisions.

 "The proposals announced on 11 September 2019, would allow NHS staff, from 6 April 2020, to limit pension accrual in increments of 10% and enable employers to recycle their unused pension contributions back into the individual’s salary."